Education Foundation

 In addition to shooting and safe gun handling practices, students will receive instruction in:

-At the end of the Field Day, students must successfully pass an ODFW written examination.
-Upon successful completion of the test, and having demonstrated safe handling and use of firearms during the Field Day, students will be awarded a temporary Hunter Safety Education Card.
+In addition to the requirements to successfully demonstrate the ability to safely handle and shoot a firearm, students must pass an ODFW written examination.
+Upon successful completion of all requirements, students will be awarded a temporary Hunter Safety Education Card.
 The permanent card will be mailed to the student within 60 days.
-Those under 18 will also receive a free certificate to sight in a firearm at FCGC’s annual sight in service in September.
+Those under 18 will also receive a free certificate to sight in a firearm at FCGC’s annual Sight in Service in September.

 For additional information on youth and hunter education programs with ODFW click HERE.